CHAOS -- A Consistent Large-scale Database for Sigma-Profiles and Other Molecular Descriptors: Conclusions

 We have introduced CHAOS, a comprehensive quantum-chemical database that provides complete outputs from C-PCM calculations, enabling the generation of custom $\sigma$-profiles together with precomputed COSMO-SAC-dsp $\sigma$-profiles, IR spectra, ideal-gas heat capacities and entropies, GIAO NMR tensors, and a broad suite of electronic descriptors for 53\,091 molecules.
 All data were obtained using a uniform $\omega$B97X-D/def2-TZVP protocol encompassing geometry optimizations, harmonic frequency analyses, GIAO calculations, and C-PCM single-point evaluations.
 This consistent methodology ensures full comparability across the entire dataset.
 The broad structural diversity of CHAOS, spanning a wide range of molecular sizes, polarities, and functional groups, makes it particularly suitable for benchmarking and for training data-driven thermodynamic models.

-In comparison with existing resources, CHAOS expands the publicly available $\sigma$-profile space by more than an order of magnitude relative to the previously largest collections—LVPP\cite{ferrarini2018open}, VT-2005\cite{mullins2006sigma}, and the NIST COSMO-SAC files\cite{bell2020benchmark} -- while replacing their heterogeneous theoretical levels with a single, high-quality triple-$\zeta$ scheme.
+In comparison with existing resources, CHAOS expands the publicly available $\sigma$-profile space by more than an order of magnitude relative to the previously largest collections -- LVPP\cite{ferrarini2018open}, VT-2005\cite{mullins2006sigma}, and the NIST COSMO-SAC files\cite{bell2020benchmark} -- while avoiding the protocol heterogeneity that otherwise complicates the consistent aggregation of $\sigma$-profiles across different sources.
 It further links harmonic vibrational data with solvation descriptors, a combination not offered by either the high-accuracy but limited CCCBDB\cite{johnson1998nist} or the broader Hessian QM9 dataset.\cite{williams2025hessian} Within the wider landscape of quantum-chemical corpora, CHAOS bridges the gap between large-scale, energy-focused databases, such as QM9\cite{ramakrishnan2014quantum} and QM7-X\cite{hoja2021qm7}, and the property-oriented needs of chemical engineering and solvent design.

 By uniting gas-phase quantum-chemical data with consistent, ready-to-use $\sigma$-profiles and spectroscopic observables, CHAOS provides a coherent foundation for developing, training, and benchmarking machine-learning models in thermodynamic property prediction.
-The database also facilitates the reparameterization and validation of COSMO-based models and offers a versatile resource for algorithmic screening, solvent design, and multi-scale process modeling.
+The database also facilitates the reparameterization and validation of COSMO-based models and offers a versatile resource for algorithmic screening, solvent design, and multiscale process modeling.
 Future extensions will aim to expand CHAOS to include condensed-phase and reactive systems, integrate additional solvation models, and enhance data accessibility for community-driven reuse.

-The CHAOS database is freely available under an open license, providing an extensible platform for advancing data-driven modeling of physico-chemical properties.
+The CHAOS database is freely available under an open license, providing an extensible platform for advancing data-driven modeling of physicochemical properties.